pauljeremyturner/wikiwordcount/README.md

 `--chunk-size` How many  bytes to reserve for a chunk to be processed in parallel - default 1G (can use B, K, M, G suffixes to denote bytes, kilobytes, megabytes and gigabytes respectively)

-`--mongo-server` host and port for mongodb connections - default localhost:27017
+`--mongo` host and port for mongodb connections - default localhost:27017

 Here is an example: